verrazzano/docs/content/en/docs/samples/argo-cd.md

 To deploy applications in a custom namespace, create Argo CD applications that specify the Git repository path, which Argo CD requires to synchronize and deploy the applications in the specified namespace.

+**Note**: You can either pre-create a namespace and label it or auto-create a namespace when deploying an application.
+If you auto-create a namespace, the application will be deployed outside of the service mesh.

 This example provides information about how to deploy the `Hello-helidon` application.
 The `Hello-helidon` application and component YAML files are available at [Hello World Helidon]({{< ghlink raw=false path="examples/helidon-config" >}}).

 1. Log in to the Argo CD console.